Bigg Boss 11: Shilpa Shinde’s Mother Is HURT With Arshi Khan’s Behaviour; Celebs Slam Arshi!

-Recently, the families and friends of the Bigg Boss 11 contestants visited them in the Bigg Boss house.
+Recently, the family members and friends of the Bigg Boss 11 contestants visited them in the Bigg Boss house.
 It was emotional reunion for all the contestants as they met their loved ones after a long time.

-But, during this emotional moment, Arshi Khan even called Shilpa Shinde 'wahiyat aurat' in front of her mother, as she felt Shilpa disrespected her father.
+But, during this emotional moment, Arshi Khan called Shilpa Shinde 'wahiyat aurat' in front of her mother, as she felt Shilpa disrespected her father.
 Arshi also disrespected Shilpa's mother by not greeting her!

 Shilpa & Arshi

 Although Shilpa clarified that she didn't, Arshi was in no mood to listen.
 As we saw even though Arshi didn't greet Shilpa's mother, the later graceful exited the house by waving bye to her!
-This didn't go well with fans and even a few celebrities who took to Twitter to lash out at her.
+Arshi's behaviour didn't go well with fans and even a few celebrities who took to Twitter to lash out at her.

 Celebs Slam Arshi: Kunwar Amar